learn-co-curriculum/mod-1-discussion-questions-sql/README.md

 # SQL Discussion Questions

-## Talk with your group and write a few sentences about each question.
+## Talk with your group and write a few sentences about each question

 1 .
 When you tweet a tweet, your tweet is available to THE WHOLE INTERNET FOREVER.
 Why doesn't your tweet disappear after you post it?
 How does it stay on